MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab02_Azure Health Bot.md

     ![Graphical user interface, text, application, email Description automatically generated](./IMAGES/Lab02/L2P149.png)

-    > [ALERT] Note: Omnichannel for Customer Chat Widget will work only when you see the presence status is enabled.
+    > [!ALERT] Note: Omnichannel for Customer Chat Widget will work only when you see the presence status is enabled.
 There should be a splash loading screen that goes through multiple steps and then displays the status indicator as available once loaded.
 (Status is enabled when green with checkmark in circle**)**

     ![Check presence status](./IMAGES/Lab02/L2P150.png)